 If you want not just to photograph several people in the middle, but to make an artistic picture, then place models so that they exactly fall on two lines or points of the golden section.
 A great example is a family photo: children standing in front on the first line, and parents, located a little further, on the second.

 The object does not have to be right on the hot spot, but just next to it.
 During the shooting you will need to get closer or further.
 It is necessary to find the only perfect spot for the best composition.

 Most picture theories and laws are connected to each other and have to to be studied together.
-This is caused to a complex approach of this artistic industry of shooting.
+This is caused by a complex approach of this artistic industry of shooting.

-Get to know the grid and count well location of objects in it.
+Get to know the grid and count the location of objects in it.

 Modern photographers often place the horizon right in the center of a frame.
 There is a feeling that the image is divided into two parts, which usually does not look very nice.